Touropia Logo

 Sequoia & Kings Canyon National Park

-Sequoia & Kings Canyon National Park has the most deaths caused by falls of any national park in the US.
+Sequoia & Kings Canyon National Parks have the most deaths caused by falls of any national park in the US.
 Between 2007 and 2023 a shocking 32 people died this way.

 Overall there have been 91 deaths in this period and an average of 168 search and rescue call outs per year.